-Event: Any of:
+Event:

-- a cyclone, earthquake, flood, storm, storm tide, tornado, tsunami, volcanic eruption or other natural happening - an explosion or fire, a chemical, fuel or oil spill or a gas leak - an infestation, plague or epidemic - a failure of, or disruption to, an essential service or infrastructure - an attack against the state - any other event similar to those listed above.
+- A cyclone, earthquake, flood, storm, storm tide, tornado, tsunami, volcanic eruption or other natural happening. - An explosion or fire, a chemical, fuel or oil spill or a gas leak. - An infestation, plague or epidemic. - A failure of, or disruption to, an essential service or infrastructure. - An attack against the state. - Any other event similar to those listed above.